hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 The name of the task can be user-defined if it needs to be, by implementing the `com.hazelcast.scheduledexecutor.NamedTask` interface (plain wrapper util is available here: `com.hazelcast.scheduledexecutor.TaskUtils#named(java.lang.String, java.lang.Runnable)`).
 If the task does not provide a name in its implementation, the service provides a random UUID for it, internally.

 Upon scheduling, the service returns an `IScheduledFuture` which on top of the `java.util.concurrent.ScheduledFuture` functionality provides API to get the resource handler of the task `ScheduledTaskHandler` and also the runtime statistics of the task.

+Futures associated with a scheduled task act as listeners on the local member/client, in order to be aware of the lost partitions and/or members .
+Therefore, they are always strongly referenced on the member/client side.
+In order to clean up their resources, you can use `dispose()` once completed.
+Dispose will also cancel further executions of the task if scheduled at fixed rate.
 Please see below for your reference:

 ```